Gateway Proposes Camping Fee Increase for 2015, Parking Fee Increase for 2017

 Would Be First Fee Increase in Several Years

 This would be Gateway's first parking fee increase in several years.
-Fees last increased at Sandy Hook in 2001 and at Jacob Riis Park in 2004.
-Visitors with Senior or Access Passes would be charged half price on entrance fees, as they are now.
+Fees last increased at Sandy Hook and Jacob Riis Park in 2012.
+This will be the first increase in camping fees since we began our camping program.
+Visitors with Senior or Access Passes would be charged half price for parking fees, as they are now.

 Parking fees charged at Sandy Hook and Jamaica Bay Units are authorized through the Federal Lands Recreation Enhancement Act of 2004 (FLREA), which allows 80% of the revenue collected at Gateway to remain in the park.